-eGo Mac Edition review
+eGo Mac Edition full review

 This new Mac Edition of Iomega’s eGo portable drive has clearly been modelled after the iPhone.
 The slim, curved rectangular casing and metallic wraparound band are obviously inspired by the iPhone, and the drive is available in white and black so you can buy the one that matches your phone.